cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 Cyberlink is a link between two CIDs or between 2 IPFS hashes.

 ### How is cyberlink different to a hyperlink?
 A hyperlink is dependent on central data servers and packet routing.
 But, IPFS hashes are immutable (cannot be tampered with after they were created, or - permanent).
-Meaning that no one can tamper with it, as opposed to hyperlinks (this does not mean that you cannot change a file or modify it, but if you do - the fact that you have dame a change will be known).
+Meaning that no one can tamper with it, as opposed to hyperlinks (this does not mean that you cannot change a file or modify it, but if you do - the fact that you have done a change, will be known to others).

 This allows us to make sure that the information in a cyberlink is true.
 Cyberlinks can also form linkchains of information if they were created by the same user.

 ### Is linking that important?
 Yes!
 Hyperlinks shape the internet.
 They have built it.
 We base our knowledge, our political, economic and educational decisions on the internet.
 We learn from Google.
 Google is our father, teacher, source of knowledge, social life, etc. But, how can we trust the internet if it was shaped by something that itself is untrusted?
 Well, we can't.
 Cyberlinks, on the other hand, are trusted and backed by a provable and an auditable mechanism that anyone can check.
-This means that with the aid of cyberlinks we can, no less, but to create a trusted model of all the information in the universe!
+This means that with the aid of cyberlinks we can, no less, but create a trusted model of all the information in the universe!

 ### How is content ranked in cyber?
 You might be surprised to learn that our ranking mechanism is based on no other, but the original idea of PageRank!
 The differences are that our mechanism mixes into the pot economical incentives in the form of digital tokens and bandwidth.
 This makes it "Sybil-resistant".